Caliper Basics

 init 0.000017 0.000017 0.000017 1.011303

-Like most built-in configurations, the runtime-report config works for MPI and non-MPI programs.
+Like most built-in recipes, the runtime-report config works for MPI and non-MPI programs.
 By default, it reports the minimum, maximum, and average exclusive time (seconds) spent in each marked code region across MPI ranks (the three values are identical in non-MPI programs).
 Exclusive time is the time spent in a region without the time spent in its children.

 You can customize the report with additional options.
 Some options enable additional Caliper functionality, such as profiling MPI and CUDA functions in addition to the user-defined regions, or additional metrics like memory usage.
 Another example is the calc.inclusive option, which prints inclusive instead of exclusive region times: